peybl/visjo/README.md

 Once the build is successful and docker-compose is installed, run the following command to run the application:

 > ```~/visjo$ ./scripts/run.sh```

+If you get the following error:

+> ```ERROR: The compose file './docker-compose.yml' is invalid because: networks.visjo-net value Additional properties are not allowed ('name' was unexpected)```

+you can delete the line '```name: visjo-net```' at the end and then run the command.

+This might take several minutes to complete.
+After that you can open a browser and see the application on ```https://localhost:8080```.